Population Structures and Fertility

 three configurable data sources:

-# Default configuration (loaded from the artifact):
+# Default configuration (loads from the data plugin):

 mortality: